 The benefits provided by fruit and veg are wide-ranging and numerous, helping to boost the body’s immune system, reducing cholesterol, providing protection against disease and more.
 Nutrition courses tell us that the aforementioned five a day should be further broken down into five servings of vegetables and two fruits.

 Both fruit and veg are simply packed full of everything our bodies need to be healthy, such as fibre, vitamins and minerals.
-Then there’s age-defying antioxidants, phytochemicals and other nutrients that all the body’s systems require to function properly.
-It’s the reason why the risk of major issues like cancer, heart disease and type 2 diabetes is greatly reduced with sufficient amounts of it in your diet.
+Then there are age-defying antioxidants, phytochemicals and other nutrients that all the body's systems require to function correctly.
+It’s the reason why the risk of significant issues like cancer, heart disease and type 2 diabetes is significantly reduced with sufficient amounts of it in your diet.

 A Simple Colour-Coded Approach